UTS-eResearch/oni-express/README.md

 Configures at least one OCFL repository, as follows:

-* repository - directory of the repository on the Docker container - see the section on Volumes for more details
+* repository - directory of the repository on the Docker container - see the section on OCFL and Solr above for details
 * autoindex - allow auto-indexes for the top level and inside OCFL objects
 * versions - allow URLS to return versions other than HEAD
 * type - filter objects by their type in the Solr index